HuYingchu/hycxccd/docs/source/_build/html/_sources/5_state_analysis_greenning&precipitation_coarse.rst.txt

 S-CCD model fit
 ---------------

+Traditionally, curve fitting does not account for temporal breaks, which can degrade model performance.
+S-CCD addresses this limitation by providing three approaches for break-aware model fitting:

-S-CCD provides three approaches for model fitting: (1) directly summing all state components; (2) applying LASSO regression using all observations within a segment (``fitting_coefs=True``); and (3) adopting time-specific harmonic model coefficients estimated at the last model through the Kalman filter (``fitting_coefs=False``).
+(1) directly summing all state components;

+(2) applying LASSO regression using all observations within a segment
+    (``fitting_coefs=True``);

+(3) adopting time-specific harmonic model coefficients estimated at the
+    last model through the Kalman filter (``fitting_coefs=False``).

-In general, summing all states (the first approach) offers the most effective means of capturing local fluctuations in the time series and therefore yields the lowest RMSE.
-Applying LASSO regression (the second approach) corresponds to the coefficient-generation strategy used in the traditional CCDC algorithm and provides the best generalization capability, as it outputs only eight coefficients that can serve as shape parameters for machine learning inputs.
-Using time-specific harmonic model coefficients (the third approach) reflects model behavior only at the most recent observations and may lead to underfitting for earlier portions of the time series.
+In general, summing all states (Approach 1) offers the most effective means of capturing local fluctuations in the time series and therefore yields the lowest RMSE.
+Applying LASSO regression (Approach 2) corresponds to the coefficient-generation strategy used in the traditional CCDC algorithm and provides the best generalization capability, as it outputs only eight coefficients that can serve as shape parameters for machine learning inputs.
+Using time-specific harmonic model coefficients (Approach 3) reflects model behavior only at the most recent observations and may lead to underfitting in earlier portions of the time series.
 This approach is particularly suitable for near-real-time monitoring applications, where the primary focus is on detecting and characterizing recent disturbances.

-The below are the examples for fitting comparison using the precipitation datasets:
+The below are the examples for comparing different fitting approaches using the precipitation datasets:

 .. code:: ipython3